There is no application fee.

 The CFPF would like to foster relationships between award recipients and young potential filmmakers and believes mentorship is crucial to the development of the next generation of filmmakers and film executives.

-The 2021 Cary Fukunaga Production Fund Recipient
+About the Cary Fukunaga Production Fund

 The Cary Fukunaga Production Fund is a $20,000 fund given to a Grad Film thesis student whose proposed project demonstrates a deep and abiding commitment to filmmaking featuring Black, Indigenous, or People of Color (BIPOC) stories and/or voices.
 Fund recipients will also mentor high school students in our Tisch Future Artists programs.